Designing for net zero

 Managing occupier expectations

-Achieving net zero carbon means changes to our buildings, systems and performance which requires explanation and engagement with building users and stakeholders to facilitate understanding and appreciation of the wider benefits.
+To achieve net zero carbon will require changes to our buildings, systems and systems performance, this will require explanation and engagement with building users and stakeholders for them to understand and appreciate the wider benefits.

 -